circled-me/server/README.md

 Now you can use the app and connect to your server at `http://<YOUR_IP>:8080` and create your first (admin) user.

 Current configuration environment variables:
+- `SQLITE_FILE` - location of the SQLite file.
+If non-existent, a new DB file will be created with the given name.
+Note that MySQL below takes precedence (if both configured)
 - `MYSQL_DSN` - see example or refer to https://github.com/go-sql-driver/mysql#dsn-data-source-name
 - `BIND_ADDRESS` - IP and port to bind to (incompatible with `TLS_DOMAINS`).
 This is useful if your server is, say, behind reverse proxy
 - `TLS_DOMAINS` - a list of comma-separated domain names.
 This uses the Let's Encrypt Gin implementation (https://github.com/gin-gonic/autotls)
 - `DEBUG_MODE` - currently defaults to `yes`
+- `DEFAULT_BUCKET_DIR` - a directory that will be used as default bucket if no other buckets exist (i.e. the first time you run the server)
+- `DEFAULT_ASSET_PATH_PATTERN` - the default path pattern to create subdirectories and file names based on asset info.
+Defaults to `<year>/<month>/<id>`

 ## docker-compose example
 ```yaml